 Group of people asking questions related to stocks and shares

-What is a dividend?
+What is a dividend and how do they work?
 A guide for beginners

 Dividends are little pieces of magic that exist in the investing world and they’re one of my absolute favourite things to talk about.
 If you’ve ever heard the phrase 'that pays dividends' but didn’t know where it came from, then buckle up, because you’re about to find out.